 Visualization techniques to encourage discussion, illustrate ideas, and formulate recommendations are also integral to successful planning processes.
-Steven Mullen writes that there needs to be a physical or visual component to conduct a successful public process, and that it is critical for participants to be visibly influencing an outcome (8).
-Visualization in planning has become an important facet of the planning process, and the most recent federal transportation bill, SAFETEA-LU, calls for states and MPOs to employ visualization techniques in their planning process.
+Steven Mullen writes that there needs to be a physical or visual component to conduct a successful public process, and that it is critical for participants to be visibly influencing an outcome [8].
+Visualization in planning has become an important facet of the planning process, and the most recent federal transportation bill, Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) calls for states and MPOs to employ visualization techniques in their planning process.

-In the case of Dots & Dashes, the game board and playing materials enhance the outreach process by illustrating certain information needed for decision-making, such as existing transit lines, geographic places, and commercial centers.
+In the case of Dots & Dashes, the game board and playing materials enhance the outreach process by illustrating certain information needed for decisionmaking, such as existing transit lines, geographic places, and commercial centers.
 As a region-wide exercise, the game board was especially beneficial in opening participants' perspectives to a larger geographical area, beyond most participants' communities or work places.
 It also allows participants to visualize as well as illustrate their recommended transit investments from a bird's-eye regional context.
-As part of group dialogue during each exercise, the Dots & Dashes game board was able to focus participants' discussion by having a readily available "sketch space" which helps participants explain their views or work out ideas.
+As part of group dialogue during each exercise, the Dots & Dashes game board was able to focus participants' discussion by having a readily available "sketch space" that helps participants explain their views or work out ideas.
 Bringing together the "visual" and the "verbal" allows Dots & Dashes to be an effective regional planning tool for a spectrum of stakeholders.